18F/handbook/docs/09-security/contingency-plan.md

 If the problem is identified as part of a [security incident response situation](incident-response-plan.md) (or becomes a security incident response situation), the same Incident Commander (IC) should handle the overall situation, since these response processes must be coordinated.

-The IC first notifies and coordinates with the people who are authorized to decide that te system is in a contingency plan situation:
+The IC first notifies and coordinates with the people who are authorized to decide that the system is in a contingency plan situation:

 * From CivicActions:
    * Incident Commander
    * Project Manager
    * CivicActions Incident Response Team
+* From the customer:
+   * Product Owner
+   * Users, when applicable

 The IC keeps a log of the situation in the [`#general`](https://civicactions.slack.com/messages/general/) Slack channel or within a client-specific Slack channel, JIRA ticket, or GitHub issue.
 If this is also a security incident, the IC also follows the [security incident communications process](incident-response-plan.md#initiate).
 The IC should delegate assistant ICs for aspects of the situation as necessary.